Frans Denys: Work

 Denys was a successful portrait painter who served an elite clientele in his hometown and abroad.
 His clientele included mainly aristocrats and townsmen of the middle class.
 He also made a number of portraits of fellow artists including of Jan van Balen, Alexander Adriaenssen and Leo van Heil.
 Denys painted individual as well as group portraits.
 In his time, he was regarded as being on a par with his contemporaries such as Justus Sustermans who was also active in Italy for a long period of time.
 He was seen as a follower Anthony van Dyck because he was a portrait painter of the elite.
 His work was forgotten until he was rediscovered by the Royal Museum of Fine Arts of Antwerp.
 The more traditional and severe style of his work probably explains why his work fell into oblivion.

 Only a little over 20 paintings by Denys' hand are known.
 Of these, about 12 date from his Antwerp period which ran from 1635 to 1653.
 Two examples of the latter are the Portrait of a clergyman dated c.
 1640 (Kunsthistorisches Museum, Vienna) and the Portrait of François-Paulin de Brouchoven, lord of Vechel (Palace of Versailles), which is signed and dated 1652.
+The collection of the palace of Versailles holds the Portrait of François-Paulin de Brouchoven, lord of Vechel who became an alderman of Antwerp.
+This work is signed and dated 1652.
 Among his works made after he left Flanders are the portraits of Ranuccio II Farnese, Duke of Parma and Isabella d'Este, Duchess of Parma (1660s, Pinacoteca Stuard, Parma).

 Denys usually depicted his sitters in a sitting or standing position and turned three-quarter.
 The portraits represent the subjects invariably in static poses against a sober background.
 Only in the hands did Denys introduce some variation by painting them in different twisted positions and spread fingers, although these gestures do not appear to bear any specific meaning.
 The focus in the portraits is on the execution of the faces and representation of the clothing, which is sometimes quite sumptuous.
 The facial features are usually rather sharp.
 The portraits show little individual expression while the sitters lack expression and stare straight and seriously at the viewer.
 Denys' portraits are further characterised by their overall sober execution.